-To make one-time donation, click the button below and choose the amount you wish to donate.
-Every amount counts from $5 to $5,000!
+Click the button below and choose the amount you wish to donate.
+No amount is too big or too small!

 Make a donation by check

 Please make check payable to The PTA of PS 133K, Inc. and place in the yellow envelope you received.
 Drop off in the PTA office (across from Ms. Greene’s security desk).
 Additional envelopes available in the PTA office.

 Double your donation!
 Find out if your employer will match your gift to PS133.